unused/hyperbolic-tree-browser/slides/slides.md

 ## Presentation Overview

 - Motivation
-- Project Setup
+- Project Setup and Testing
-- Usage and Goals
+- Usage, Goals and Current State

-## Motivation: Hyperbolic Tree Browser
+## Motivation: Recall Hyperbolic Tree Browser

 - Handle large hierarchical data
-- Use interaction and animation to browse
+- Drag focus area to switch context (focus+context) <!-- in order to be captured by human brain -->
-- Display a fisheye overview, details on focus
+- Use animation on switch (click) to follow relations
-- Summary from Course\footnote{Chapter 5.3.3 Hyperbolic Browser in Course Notes}
+- See Course Notes\footnote{Chapter 5.3.3 Hyperbolic Browser in Course Notes}

 ## Motivation: Hyperbolic Tree Browser